HUPO-PSI/mzQC/CONTRIBUTING.md

 #### Solve an issue

 Scan through our [existing issues](https://github.com/HUPO-PSI/mzQC/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-See [Labels](https://github.com/github/docs/contributing/how-to-use-labels.md) for more information.
 As a general rule, we don’t assign issues to anyone.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 ### Make Changes